Ronald McDonald House Charities, Portland and Bangor, Maine

 - The College: Bowdoin College, Brunswick, Maine developed the original Homebase application with 4 computer science students and an instructor during the spring 2008 semester.
 Other Bowdoin student teams refined and extended Homebase in 2011, 2013, and 2015.

-- The Software Professional: Artopa, Inc., Portland, Maine provides web hosting support and tech support for installing bug fixes.
+- The Software Professional: Artopa, Inc., Portland, Maine provides web hosting support, and NPFI provides technical support for bug fixes and feature enhancements.

 - “Live” version: http://rmhcmaine.org/homebase-login/